Person County, North Carolina: Economy

 The economy of Person County is dominated by electrical, textile, administrative, manufacturing, aerodynamics, viticulture, brokering, food processing, automotive, aluminum and paper products.
 Diversification from traditional flue cured tobacco to include burley tobacco and other modes of agriculture is underway.

 Person County is home to two industrial parks: Person County Business and Industrial Center (PCBIC), located on Durham Road (US 501), and North Park, located north of Roxboro on North Park Drive.

-Person County is also near North Carolina's Research Triangle, home to numerous high-tech companies and enterprises.
+Person County is also near Treyburn Corporate Park in northern Durham County, home to several companies.

 Person County offers a strategic location for business and industry, as it is within an hour's drive of North Carolina's two major economic centers, the Research Triangle (Durham, Chapel Hill and Raleigh) and the Piedmont Triad (Greensboro, Winston-Salem and High Point), and within a two-hour drive of Richmond, Virginia.

+Microsoft Corporation purchased the 1,350-acre Person County Mega Park in October 2024 for about $27 million.

+The county's current largest employers are Duke Energy, Eaton Corporation, Georgia-Pacific Corporation, Polywood, Spuntech and Person County schools.